albetnov/100-days-of-code/log.md

 explored about polyfills and transpilers.

 **Thoughts:** Writting test can really hope development an app faster.
 But writing a test can also be a pain.

+### Day 4: Febuary 26, 2022

+**Today's Progress**: Learned about basic objects and it's ordering system, object's copying reference, object assign, garbage collection, this keyword.

+**Thoughts:** `this` keyword boundary is so confusing.